 Disclosure: WHSR is reader-supported.
 When you buy through our links, we may earn a commission.

-Grow Your Business: Must-Do's to Expand Your Business Online
+13 Tips to Grow, Expand & Exit Your Business Online

 There is often a disconnect in the way people view websites and businesses.
 One tendency I have noticed is to treat the website as just one detachable component of a business, when in fact it is so much more.

 At the very least, a website should act as an extension of your business, helping you to reach out to a customer base that isn’t readily reachable for most physical stores.
 If you manage the website well, it has the potential to not only take over your physical store as an income source but also reduce your overall cost while doing so.